DiarmuidHenry/Restaurant-Booking/README.md

 The project was planned, tracked and process using the AGILE methodology throughout.

 I initially created a small number of epics, each of which consisted of multiple user stories.
-In turn, these user stories were defined and check based on multiple acceptance criteria, ensuring that the desired result from that user story was acheived.
+In turn, these user stories were defined and checked based on multiple acceptance criteria, ensuring that the desired result from that user story was acheived.

 [The Kanban board for this project can be seen here.](https://github.com/users/DiarmuidHenry/projects/2) Below are direct links to all epics and the user stories they consist of: